AArlauskas/Resource-Translator/README.md

 The output of the translation is placed in the same directory as the target file is.
 The files formats that it accounts for are `.resx` and `.cs` files.

 For every original `.cs` file an empty file, with the language code appended in it's name, is created.
-Example: if a target language is Macedonian and a `Common.Designer.cs` file is found, a corresponding `Common.Designer.mk.cs` empty file is created.
+Example: if a target language is Macedonian and a `Common.Designer.cs` file is found, a corresponding `Common.Designer.mk.cs`.
+The contents of the file are the same, except for the folloring setting `GeneratedCodeAttribute`.
+For example if it was `App.Resources.Common` it would be changed to `App.Resources.Common.lt`

 For every original `.resx` file a file with modified `<data />` tags is created, with the language code appended in it's name.
 Example: if a target language is Macedonian and a `Common.resx` file is found, a corresponding `Common.mk.resx` file is created, which has the same structure, but different(translated) `<data />` tags.